Gastroesophageal Reflux Disease—Adolescent

 - Increased pressure within the abdomen

-The following may increase the risk of GERD in adolescents:
+The following may increase the chance of GERD in adolescents:

 Adolescent GERD may cause: